Problem-solving support

 When to contact the Ombudsman?

-• when you need a third-party opinion or someone who will listen to your problems in strict confidence and advice on the further course of action;
+• when you need a third-party opinion or someone who will listen to your problems in strict confidence and advise on how to proceed;

-• when you need assistance in resolving a complicated matter, which you cannot handle on your own;
+• when you need help resolving a complicated issue that you cannot handle on your own;

-• when you think you have been mistreated;
+• when you feel you have been mistreated;

-• when you are in conflict that affects your functioning at the University;
+• when you are involved in a conflict that is affecting your ability to function at the University;

 • when you need a mediator or a facilitator;

-• when you do not know whom to address your problem.
+• when you do not know whom to turn to with your problem.

-Each case addressed to the Ombudsman will be treated seriously and all the complaints will be considered.
-The Ombudsman guarantees anonymity and confidentiality to all visitors.
-After investigating the problem, the Ombudsman will provide a suitable solution.
+Each case addressed to the Ombudsman will be treated seriously and all complaints will be investigated.
+The Ombudsman guarantees anonymity and confidentiality.
+After investigating the case, the Ombudsman will propose possible solution.

-The Ombudsman will contact the competent institutions on their behalf if requested by the interested party.
+If requested by the interested party, the Ombudsman will contact the competent institutions on their behalf.
 In some cases, the Ombudsman may recommend mediation.

 The Ombudsman Office: